-Due to the increasing volume of online sales, effective calendar years beginning after December 31, 2010, Form 1099-K Merchant Card and Third-Party Network Payments must be issued by the Payment Settlement Entity (PSE) to the payee to report payments made in settlement of reportable payment transactions.
+Due to the increasing volume of online sales, effective calendar years beginning after December 31, 2010, Form 1099-K Payment Card and Third Party Network Transactions must be issued by the Payment Settlement Entity (PSE) to the payee to report payments made in settlement of reportable payment transactions.
 Similar to a Form W-2 or 1099-MISC, this form will be issued to the taxpayer and the IRS by the issuer.

-Who Must File.
-Every PSE or other party which submits instructions to transfer funds to the account of a participating merchant, in settlement of reportable payment transactions, must file an information return (Form 1099-K) with respect to each participating payee for that calendar year.
+Every PSE or other party which submits instructions to transfer funds to the account of a participating payee, in settlement of reportable payment transactions, must file an information return (Form 1099-K) with respect to each participating payee for that calendar year.

 Please see the Form 1099-K instructions for an overview of the exceptions.

-Please see the links below for additional guidance as an Online Auction Seller:
+The following links are for additional guidance as an Online Auction Seller: